rgg1/CongressGPTExtract/README.md

 1. Processes raw `.txt` files extracted from Congressional Directory PDFs
 2. Uses OpenAI's GPT-4o-mini to identify and extract structured information
 3. Outputs standardized JSON data files with details about individuals and organizations
+4. Provides utilities to enhance data with BioGuide IDs and Thomas IDs for research integration

 ## Features